Danijel Subotić: Sheriff Tiraspol

 On 23 July 2015, Subotić signed for Moldovan side Sheriff Tiraspol, leaving the club by mutual consent on 28 January 2017.

 Gabala Return

 On 31 January 2017, Gabala announced the signing of Subotić on a six-month contract.
 Subotić left Gabala at the end of his contract.

 Ulsan Hyundai

 On 11 July 2017, Subotić signed a one-year contract with Ulsan Hyundai.

 Shakhter Karagandy

 On 28 March 2018, Shakhter Karagandy announced the signing of Subotić.

 Dinamo București

 On 11 September 2018, Dinamo București announced the signing of Subotić.

 Rapperswil-Jona

 After not playing for two seasons, on 28 July 2022 Subotić signed with Rapperswil-Jona in the third-tier Swiss Promotion League.

 International career

 Subotić has dual citizenship, Swiss as well as Bosnian.
 However his Croatian background also helped him eligible to play for all three.

-Subotić represented Swiss U19 team at 2008 UEFA European Under-19 Football Championship qualification.
+During his time with FC Basel he was called up to represent Switzerland at various youth levels.
+Together with his Basel team-mates Oliver Klaus, Fabian Frei, Valentin Stocker, Dominik Ritter, Michel Morganella and Pascal Schürpf, Subotić played in the Switzerland U-19 team during the 2008 UEFA European Under-19 Football Championship qualification.